kitoshi/dev-gen-int/README.md

 # Frienddit

-Frienddit is a web application that allows users to like or dislike profiles of other users based on their subreddit activity.
-The app provides a card-based interface where users can swipe or vote on profiles, and matches are stored for future reference.
+Frienddit is a web application that allows users to upvote or downvote profiles of other users based on their subreddit activity.
+The app provides a card-based interface where users can swipe or vote on profiles, and matches between users are stored for reference.

 ## Features